NODEO: A Neural Ordinary Differential Equation Based Optimization Framework for Deformable Image Registration: Method

 Traditionally, the goal of DIR is to find some \textit{good} transformation $\phi: \Omega \rightarrow \Omega$ such that the transformed moving image $J(\phi (\bfx)), \forall\bfx\in q$ is similar to the fixed image $I$~\cite{beg2005computing}.
 Here, $\phi$ is the spatial transformation that maps the domain of voxels $\Omega$ onto itself.
 An identity map is defined as $\phi_0$ such that $\phi_0(\bfx) = \bfx$.
-In many applications of DIR, a \textit{good} transformation $\phi$ is both sufficiently smooth and diffeomorphic in $\mathbb{R}^3$~\cite{DBLP:conf/miccai/ArsignyCPA06, beg2005computing}.
+In many applications \cite{gee1993elastically} of DIR, a \textit{good} property of transformation $\phi$ is both sufficiently smooth and diffeomorphic in $\mathbb{R}^3$.
 The latter condition requires that the topology of the moving image is preserved under transformation.
-In other words, the transformation $\phi$ should not create holes or folds in $\Omega$.
-We can overload the function $\phi$ by defining its application on a voxel cloud as a point-wise transformation on the voxels, i.e. $\phi(q_f) = (\phi(\bfx_1), \phi(\bfx_2), ..., \phi(\bfx_N))^T$, where $q_f = (\bfx_1, \bfx_2, ..., \bfx_N)^T$ is the spatially flattened voxel cloud ($N = D\times H \times W$ is the total number of points in the voxel cloud).
+In other words, the transformation $\phi$ should not create folds in $\Omega$.
+We can overload the function $\phi$ by defining its application on a voxel cloud as a point-wise transformation on the voxels, i.e. $\phi(q_f) = (\phi(\bfx_1), \phi(\bfx_2), ..., \phi(\bfx_N))^T$, where $q_f = (\bfx_1, \bfx_2, ..., \bfx_N)^T$ is the spatially flattened voxel cloud.
 Similarly, this point-wise transformation can be defined for image $J$ when applied on a transformed voxel cloud.

 Following the above definitions, DIR is generally formulated as the minimization of the combined image similarity metric and regularization of the transformation given by